-Table 8 Observed interactions between reptile and mammal species and ETBF vessels (CCSBT statistical area 4 and 7) in 2016 and 2017.
+There were no observed interactions with marine mammals or reptiles in a shot where SBT was taken in the WTBF in 2018, 2019 and 2020 and no unobserved interactions in 2018, 2019 and 2020.
+Tables are not provided where there is no effort or no interactions.
+Interactions with marine mammals and reptiles are reported annually to the IOTC (e.g. Blake et al. 2021a).
+Table 9 Observed interactions between marine mammals and marine reptiles, and ETBF vessels (CCSBT statistical area 4 and 7) in 2018, 2019 and 2020.
 Capture and mortality rates are given per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught.
-The fate of some individuals is 'undetermined and is therefore not listed as a live release or a mortality.
-Observed interaction in 2016 and 2017 are from electronic monitoring.
+The fate of some individuals is 'undetermined' and is therefore not listed as a live release or a mortality.
+Observed interaction are from electronic monitoring.
 Scientific names are given in Appendix IV.